-Exams are administered in a campus computer lab using ATi.
-Students are expected to arrive on time for exams and complete the exams within the time frame allowed.
+Exams are administered in a campus computer lab using ATI.
+Students are expected to arrive on time for exams and complete the exams within the time allowed.
 You will not be permitted to take your exam past the scheduled time unless arrangements are made in advance for extenuating circumstances.
-Due to the ever-changing COVID conditions, it is possible that you may take exams on ATi and have them proctored using Respondus.
+Due to the ever-changing COVID conditions, it is possible that you may take exams on ATI and have them proctored or on Blackboard with Proctorio.
 It is your responsibility to make sure that you have working computers with a webcam and a microphone and reliable internet.